 You can download the app on the Apple store by following the link below

 Or via the Google play store here

-In August, with help from local councils, we installed 9 electronic beach signs.
+In August, with help from local councils, the project installed 9 electronic beach signs.

 Click here, to read what the Northern Ireland Environment Link had to say about it.